 Here are book suggestions for toddler discipline that will help you communicate with your children and direct them on behaving well both at home and in public.

 This is a practical guide for parents inspired by the conventional way of using the counting down approach to make their children stop misbehaving in public.

-- A drama-free method of instilling discipline to your kids, especially in public.
-It helps you use a time-out method in public and know how to handle a situation where your kid does not comply with your time out.
+- A drama-free method of instilling discipline in your kids, especially in public.
+It helps you use a time-out method in public and know how to handle a situation where your kid does not comply with your time-out.